mkarimi20/github-kubernetes-dashboard/kubernetes-dashboard/README.md

 [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.

+# Authentication by Github
+Oauth-proxy has been implemented in the helm chart for the purpose of secure and centralized Authentication via Github.

 ## TL;DR

 ```console